martinthomson/http-request-date/draft-thomson-httpbis-date-requests.md

 --- abstract

-HTTP clients often make use of
+HTTP clients rarely make use of the Date field when making requests.
+This document describes considerations for using Date fields in requests.
+A method of correcting erroneous in Date fields that might arise from a bad clock is defined.
+The risks of applying that correction technique are discussed.

 --- middle